BrayanLemusQ/Online-Roulette/README.md

   -   This function does not return any value since the information is stored in the database on a specific table called `closed_bets`
   -   This `function` select the information in the `open_bets` table that corresponds to an specific `roulette id` (the parameter recieved in this function), this information is copied to `closed_bet` table aditioning the values mentioned above.
   -   This `function` also validates if the `BetSelection` is equal to the `BetResult`, in that case the `AmountWon` will be `BetAmount` multiplied 5 times if `BetSelection` was a number and 2 times if it was a color.

+- `SaveClosedBetsRecord` This function transfers the closed_bets table to the bets_record, and clears the closed_bets table.
+  - Receives an `IdRoulette` value as a paremeter (`int`)

+- `CloseRoulette` This function changes the status of the `IdRoulette` received as parameter.
+  - The parameter received shoud be an `int`.